TheBeachLab/selfhosted/README.md

 ![records](img/dns-records.png)

 Then I use a daemon `ddclient` that uses namecheap API (it can also query several others registrars) to update the IP address in namecheap dynamic A records.
 Unlike changing an A record, **the dynamic A record propagates instantly**.
-Install `sudo apt-get install ddclient` and configure `sudo nano /etc/ddclient/ddclient.conf`
+Install `sudo apt-get install ddclient` and configure ~~`Sudo nano /etc/ddclient/ddclient.conf`~~ `sudo nano /etc/ddclient.conf`

 ```bash
 #### Global Settings